 Conversely, as so many people died from now easily treatable conditions, for instance complications of childbirth, the midwife-cum-medic often took the blame when they did.

 While we're on the subject of witch trials, witches in Salem weren't burned at the stake, they were hanged.
-Also, most of them were men.

 And none of the accused were actually practicing witches, or pagans, or members of a minority belief system, and no one who "confessed" was executed.
 The 19 who were killed were the only accused who maintained their innocence.
 Salem Witch Trials